Self-consistent surface superconductivity in time-reversal symmetric Weyl semimetals

 In light of the above, one may separate the two blocks related to bulk and surface states with quasi-particles in the two blocks having energies $\lambda_n^b(\mathbf{k})=\pm\sqrt{(\xi^n_{\mathbf{k}})^2+U^2\Delta_0^2}$ for the bulk and $\lambda_n^e(\mathbf{k})=\pm\sqrt{(\tilde{\xi}^n_{\mathbf{k}})^2+U^2(\Delta_0+\Delta_1 f^n_{\mathbf{k}}(z_0))^2}$ for the surface.
 Replacing the Ansatz in Eq.~\eqref{eq:ansatz} and the eigenvalues in Eq.~\eqref{eq:free_en}, we find $F=N F_{\textrm{E}} + F_{\text{I}}$ where

 where in $F_{\textrm{E}}$ the sum over the layers for the bulk states is converted as usual into an integral over the $k_z$ quasi-momentum, having introduced the 3D bulk eigenvalues $\Lambda_i^b(\mathbf{k},k_z)$.
 The free energy separates into an extensive portion $N F_{\textrm{E}}$, growing with the number of layers $N$, and an intensive portion $F_{\textrm{I}}$ dominated by surface physics.
 The extensive terms reproduce the conventional BCS free energy depending only on $\Delta_0$ and the bulk states.
 Minimizing the extensive free energy reproduces $\Delta_0$ from bulk BCS theory.
 The intensive free energy is now affected by the bulk and surface states in two ways: \textit{i}) due to the mixing term $\Delta_0 \Delta_1$ and the impact of $\Delta_0$ on the eigenvalues of surface states, bulk superconductivity in general affects the surface superconductivity; \textit{ii}) the extension of the surface states into the first layers of the bulk, naturally encapsulated in the function $f^n_{\mathbf{k}}(z_0)$, renormalizes the effective order parameter that each surface state is subjected to.
-The function $f^n_{\mathbf{k}}(z_0)$ is always less than $1$, and is higher for well-confined surface states, which therefore for a fixed interaction strength are affected more strongly by the superconducting instability.
+The function $f^n_{\mathbf{k}}(z_0)$ is always less than $1$, and is higher for well-confined surface states, which therefore for a fixed interaction strength are affected more strongly by the superconducting instability. \\Notice that the use of short-range interaction implies a summation over momentum states even far from the Fermi surface.
+However, this does not signal a logical inconsistency in the theory, since the dependence on deep Fermi sea states is only logarithmic, and—as is standard in weak-coupling treatments—it is removed by renormalizing the coupling constant to match physical observables (see, e.g., Ref.~\cite{gor1961contribution}).
+In this sense, our approach is fully consistent with the weak-coupling limit.

 The method described above has the advantage of disentangling the bulk from the surface problem, emphasising at the same time that the bulk order parameter heavily influences the value of the surface order parameter.
 Moreover, it suggests an operative way to determine the surface properties of real systems.
 In fact, one can infer the strength of interaction $U$ from the critical temperature in the bulk.
 Assuming that the interaction strength is the same also at the surface, the surface physics is thus entirely determined.
 Should specific interaction channels be modified at the surface, one may include them by introducing an inhomogeneous interaction strength.